 Teddy Bear Ears – Make 2 >

-Sew the ears to the hat wherever you would like them to be, I normally sew then about 2 inches from the front edge, as I like them to be near the front of the bonnet.
+- Sew the ears to the hat wherever you would like them to be, I normally sew them about 2 inches from the front edge, as I like them to be near the front of the bonnet.

 Size >> To fit a newborn.